Tax Package Resource Center

 ITC/PTC:

-The legislation treats wind and solar separately from other Sec.
+The legislation treated wind and solar separately from other Sec.
 48E/45Y technologies.
-Wind and solar projects that commence construction before July 4th, 2026 (one year after enactment) retain the current safe-harbor provisions to claim the credit (project must be placed in service within four years).
+Wind and solar projects that commence construction before July 4th, 2026 (one year after enactment) will have a safe harbor to claim the credit so long as they are placed in service within four years.
 Projects that start after this timeframe must be placed in service by December 31, 2027 to receive the credit.
-This legislation also prohibits the use of Sec.
+The legislation also prohibited the use of Sec.
 48 for wind and solar lease financing.

-Current law would be largely preserved for other Sec.
+Previous law was largely preserved for other Sec.
 48E/45Y technologies such as geothermal, battery storage, and hydropower, maintaining the full value of the credits through 2033, with a phaseout by 2036.
-The final bill also includes a slight language modification sought by the waste heat to power industry clarifying the lifecycle emissions rate calculations for eligible projects prior to date of enactment.
+The final bill also included a slight language modification sought by the waste heat to power industry clarifying the lifecycle emissions rate calculations for eligible projects prior to date of enactment.

 Other:

-See the table below for a summary of the deadlines under existing law compared to the final legislation.
+See the table below for a summary of the deadlines under previous law compared to the changes made by OBBBA.
 If the table does not show properly, you can access a downloadable pdf here.

 Table comparing previous energy tax credit timelines to new ones enacted July 2025.